Key Takeaways:

 Large corporations, such as Disney, have pursued legal action against small businesses for utilising their intellectual property without authorisation.

-This is why it’s crucial for Etsy sellers to only use content that they have the legal right to use or obtain permission or a license for any copyrighted content they wish to use.
+This is why it’s essential for Etsy sellers to only use content that they have the legal right to use or obtain permission or a license for any copyrighted content they wish to use.

-How to Avoid Copyright Infringement on Etsy
+How to Avoid Copyright Infringement on Etsy?

 how to avoid copyright infringement on etsy